open-access-policies/streaming/_engineering_policies/eng_pol_003.md

 - Storage monitoring and anomaly detection
 - Data integrity verification and corruption detection

+**3.9 Cardholder Data Environment (CDE) Security**

+The Cardholder Data Environment (CDE) must be isolated from the rest of the corporate network via network segmentation and protected by firewalls:
+- Firewalls must be installed at each internet connection and between any demilitarized zone (DMZ) and the internal network zone containing CDE components.
+- Direct public access between the internet and any system component in the CDE is strictly prohibited.
+- Secure configuration standards, based on industry-accepted hardening standards, must be developed and applied to all CDE system components.

 ### 4. Standards Compliance

 | **Policy Section** | **Standard/Framework** | **Control Reference** |